 The Master in Global Energy Transition and Governance is targeted at students who have completed their undergraduate studies.
 Its objective is to give a deep understanding of the complexity of the current energy transformations in Europe and worldwide.
 The programme takes place in Berlin and Nice.
 The programme offers a unique, multidisciplinary approach which distinguishes it from other Master’s courses in the field of energy studies.
 It analyses the links between the different levels of energy governance, from an international to a local level, offering problem-focused learning at the crossroads of theory and practice.

 Degree and recognition

 Students who successfully complete the programme are awarded two certifications at the end of the academic year:

-- Master in Energy Transition and Global Governance: This is the diploma of CIFE, certifying the successful completion of the academic curriculum and granting 60 ECTS credits at Master level (or 90 ECTS including the optional internship).
+- Master in Energy Transition and Global Governance: This is the diploma of CIFE, certifying the successful completion of the academic curriculum and granting 60 ECTS credits at Master level.

 - The degree qualification Chargé de Mission en Organisations Européennes et Internationales (Policy Officer in European and International Organisations): This qualification is recognised by the French state as a degree at Master level (level 7 of the European Qualifications Framework EQF).

 This graduate programme is aimed at students who have already completed a first degree (minimum three years of study at university level).

 Furthermore, students must have a good knowledge of English.

 You can find more detailed information on the application procedure and apply online at www.ie-ei.eu.

 Overview of the academic year

 The first term (October-December) in Nice encompasses classes on the basics of the four energy modules: International Energy Conflicts, Economic Energy Governance, Clean Energy Transitions in the EU, and Cities and Citizens in Energy Transitions.
 Each module is complemented by seminars dealing with current energy issues.
 An academic or professional expert is invited to each event.